rolypolytoy/S1/README.md

   - [Cremat CR-200-500ns](https://www.amazon.ae/Cremat-Inc-CR-200-500ns-R2-1-Shaping-Amplifier/dp/B07BD28Y7R?) pulse shaper (500 ns pulses) so the ADC can read from it.
 Needs the same power as the CR-110.
 Shapes it into Gaussian pulses and amplifies it a bit more post-CSA so this should be in the hundreds of mV/low V range, but regardless will be within the ADC's 16 bits of range.
   - The [AD7626BCPZ](https://www.mouser.in/ProductDetail/Analog-Devices/AD7626BCPZ-RL7?qs=%2FtpEQrCGXCwjx1S0Wpoj8A%3D%3D)- a 10 MSPS ADC (exceeds the 2 MSPS requirement for 500 ns pulses, with roughly 5 samples/pulse- good for SNR).
 So, we can quite easily sample at 2MHz with this signal processing pipeline which is good enough for electron microscopy.
 Uses LVDS so we'll definitely need a chip for it which is [this one](https://www.mouser.in/ProductDetail/Texas-Instruments/DS90CR286ATDGGRQ1?qs=8%2FmU9qzJpL9GnwtExKjdYg%3D%3D).
 So we have a functional design for an electron detection pipeline at fast enough speeds for our needs.

+I'll obviously use a blue LED on the photomultiplier-cremat-ADC setup to see if it works before assembling the ET detector.

 The EE bit is done, all that remains is the embedded system code & companion app (Teensyduino and QT via PySide6, Pyintaller, PyUSB, PySERIAL on pypi respectively).